Share Article

-Following new requirements set by the CA/Browser Forum, the maximum validity period for all SSL/TLS certificates is being reduced to 200 days.
-This change goes into effect on March 15, 2026.
+What is changing?
+Following new requirements set by the CA/Browser Forum, the maximum validity period for all SSL/TLS certificates is being reduced to 200 days for certificates issued from March 15th, 2026.

 Why this change?
 The PKI industry is moving toward shorter certificate lifecycles to strengthen the security ecosystem.
 Frequent rotations: